OpenVPN/openvpn3-linux/README.md

   If Python 3.4 or newer is found, the openvpn2 utility and an openvpn3 Python module will be built and installed.

+* (optional) selinux-policy-devel

-The oldest supported Linux distribution is Red Hat Enterprise Linux 7.
+  For Linux distributions running with SELinux in enforced mode (like Red Hat Enterprise Linux and Fedora), this is required.

 In addition, this git repository will pull in two git submodules: